 This sets the 16 kHz analog high-pass filter.
-A two-pole high-pass filter only allows signals that are higher than the specified frequency to be recorded.
+A high-pass filter allows signals only higher than the specified frequency to be recorded.

 The high-pass filter is a two-pole filter, which attenuates sounds at 12dB per octave.
 When the filter is on, an 8 kHz sound would be attenuated by 12dB as it is one octave lower than the 16 kHz frequency of the filter.
 Every 6dB represents a halving of sound level, so the 8 kHz sound would appear in the recording at one-fourth of its original amplitude.